Library

 For the best practices for keeping a running codebook, read our codebook qualitative research guide.

-Code in Small Batches
+Code in small batches

 Plan to code in small, focused batches.
 Work through one or two interviews at a time and then take a break.